industrial-edge/iih-semantics-getting-started/docs/Installation.md

 - Common Import Converter
 - SIMATIC S7+ Connector
 - IIH Semantics
+- Registry Service
 - Common Configurator

+#### Registry Service

+This app needs to be installed on the IED.
+It allows service registration and service discovery for connectors and related components.

 #### Common Configurator

-The Common Import Converter converts the export file into a Connectivity Suite Configuration.
+The Common Import Converter converts the exported file (Export.zip) into a SIMATIC S7+ Connector configuration.

 In your IED click Common Configurator to open it.